Anthropology - Bachelor of Arts

 Students accepted and enrolled in the Anthropology Honours program must maintain a minimum overall GPA of 3.0.
 As well, students must maintain a minimum GPA of 3.3 across all senior-level ANTH courses for each 12 consecutive months following acceptance into the Honours program.
 Failure to do so will result in the student's program status reverting to a BA Anthropology Major.

 Students have the option of completing a minor within the requirements of the Anthropology Honours program.
-Minors are comprised of 18 senior-level credits and can replace the Courses Outside the Discipline.
+Minors are comprised of 18 senior-level credits and can replace the Options credits.
 All BA degrees, including Honours, require Breadth Requirements.
-Courses can satisfy both the breadth requirements and requirements for Honours, minor, or options.
+Courses can satisfy both the breadth requirements and requirements for Honours, Minor, or options.

 Bachelor of Arts - Anthropology Honours